Covid-19 Suspected Patient Shares NCID Experience After Being Admitted On 20 Mar

 - The wait began.

-Once hospital staff learnt Angela’s travel history, they isolated her immediately and proceeded with her X-ray, as well as blood and swab test.
+Once hospital staff learned Angela’s travel history, they isolated her immediately and proceeded with her X-ray and blood and swab test.

 This was where the real trauma started.